ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_setup.md

 {: .notice--success}

 ### [OpenCR](#opencr)
-This section explains how to set up OpenCR as a communication board between **ROS Packages** of PC and DYNAMIXEL of OpenManipulator-X.
+This section explains how to set up OpenCR as a communication board between **ROS Packages** of PC and DYNAMIXEL of OpenMANIPULATOR-X.
-If you want to operate OpenManipulator-X on embedded system (OpenCR) without ROS, please refer [[OpenCR] Setup](/docs/en/platform/openmanipulator_x/opencr-setup/#opencr-setup).
+If you want to operate OpenMANIPULATOR-X on embedded system (OpenCR) without ROS, please refer [[OpenCR] Setup](/docs/en/platform/openmanipulator_x/opencr-setup/#opencr-setup).

 #### Connection

-Connect micro USB (connected to PC), Dynamixel(OpenManipulator), and 12V Power to OpenCR as shown below.
+Connect micro USB (connected to PC), Dynamixel(OpenMANIPULATOR), and 12V Power to OpenCR as shown below.

 <img src="/assets/images/platform/openmanipulator_x/OpenManipulator_opencr_setup2.png" width="800">